Which car models can I charge with the go-e Charger?

 Option #2: Set the charging power in the go-e app.
 To do this, simply click on the “Charging speed” field in the “Charger” tab, where you can change the charging current and the phases.
 You can even do this in 1-ampere steps using the slider.

-If your electric car allows not only single-phase but also three-phase charging, the go-e Charger will automatically charge three-phase if possible, desired, or necessary.
+However, if you have an electric car that can only charge single-phase, then the go-e Charger will only charge single-phase.
+If your electric car allows not only single-phase but also three-phase charging, the go-e Charger will also automatically charge three-phase.

 You can use our free app to check the number of kWh charged, adjust the current, configure many additional features and even control the charging process remotely.
 Cars can also be charged without an app in the default setting.